 We respectfully acknowledge that Ellwood Mesa is located on the traditional and unceded lands of the Chumash people, whose connection to these lands spans thousands of years.
 Archaeological evidence indicates that their ancestors have inhabited this region for at least 13,000 years, establishing some of the earliest societies in California along the central and southern coasts, including the area now known as Goleta.

-Over millennia, the Chumash developed a rich culture deeply intertwined with the land and sea.
-They built vibrant communities sustained by the region’s abundant natural resources, excelling in fishing, hunting, gathering, and craftsmanship.
-Their legacy is reflected in the intricate basketry, rock art, tools, and the construction of plank canoes—tomols—that demonstrate their sophisticated understanding of the natural world.
-Organized into networks of villages led by respected elders and community leaders, the Chumash engaged in trade and held ceremonies to honor their deities and the environment.
+Over millennia, the Chumash developed a rich culture that continues to thrive today, deeply connected to the land and sea.
+They built—and continue to build—vibrant communities sustained by the region’s abundant natural resources, excelling in fishing, hunting, gathering, and craftsmanship.
+Their legacy lives on in intricate basketry, rock art, tools, and the construction of plank canoes, or tomols, which reflect a sophisticated understanding of the natural world.
+Villages have traditionally been guided by respected elders and community leaders.
+The Chumash have long held, and still hold, ceremonies to honor their deities and the environment.

 We honor the Chumash people—past, present, and future—and recognize the profound cultural and spiritual significance they attribute to this land.
 We invite you to join us in acknowledging the Chumash, their Elders (both past and present), and future generations, as we collectively recognize their enduring contributions and continued stewardship.